 Being named the personal representative, or executor, of a loved one's estate is an important responsibility.
 You may not have the experience to settle the final affairs of your deceased loved one, but a probate attorney does.
-You'll find a knowledgeable probate attorney at Cartwright Law, LLC.
+You'll find a knowledgeable probate attorney at Cartwright Law, PLLC.

 Our attorney knows the ins and outs of probate law.
 You'll get help fulfilling your loved one's will from beginning to end.
 Call 615-785-2909 right away for guidance on your probate law matter in Murfreesboro, TN.

 You may be wondering why you should hire a probate attorney.
 Well, probate law can be more complicated than you think.
 Hiring a probate attorney in Murfreesboro, TN may save you time and reduce your stress.

 We will start with the why we have a probate process in Tennessee.
 The process ensures court oversight in the administering of the assets and liabilities of the estate.
 The Court is tasked with managing the best interest of the estate giving the wishes of a Will or if no Will, the laws of intestate succession.
 This article doesn't include every step, nor does it include every requirement, but is for the purpose of a general overview.